micio86dev/SkillMatch/README.md

 # VibeSync - Professional IT Networking Platform 🚀

+## ⚠️ Important Setup Note

+**Before running the application, you must update the `.env` file with your actual credentials:**
+- Replace `MONGODB_URI` with your actual MongoDB connection string
+- Replace `OPENAI_API_KEY` with your OpenAI API key (optional)
+- Replace other service credentials as needed

+Without valid credentials, the application will not be able to connect to external services.

 ## 🌟 Overview

 **VibeSync** is a comprehensive full-stack web application designed to connect IT professionals with companies and projects.
 The platform serves as a networking hub where professionals can showcase their skills, companies can post projects, and both parties can engage through a social feed and messaging system.